MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/ves-on-xbox.md

 ---
 title: Voice Enabled Shell (VES) on Xbox
-description: Learn how to add voice control support to your UWP apps on Xbox. ms.date: 10/19/2017 ms.topic: article
+description: Learn how to add voice control support to your Universal Windows Platform (UWP) apps on Xbox by using the Voice Enabled Shell (VES). ms.date: 10/19/2017 ms.topic: article
 keywords: windows 10, uwp, xbox, speech, voice enabled shell